 With my oldest, I’ll use the balloons over her head as “tongues of fire” – perhaps letting the air out (“pfffffffffffft”) on her head like the incoming of the Holy Spirit.

 We may also pop the balloons to make a joyful noise and recreate the noise of Pentecost.
-Both of my girls LOVE balloons so this will be a lot of fun for them.
+This would be a lot of fun!

-My 3-year-old LOVES bubbles – blowing them, chasing them, popping them.
+My 4-year-old LOVES bubbles – blowing them, chasing them, popping them.